 Due to the federally mandated timeframe in which we must disburse Financial Aid funds, attendance confirmation must be completed as follows:

-1. Immediately after the 100% refund period for the class ends, review the online Attendance Confirmation roster for each class section.
+1. Immediately after the 100% refund period for the class ends, review the online Verify Participation roster for each class section.

-2. If all students on the roster have attended or participated in at least one class session, click the "All Students Have Attended" button, and then click "Save Changes".
+2. If all students on the roster have attended or participated in at least one class session, click "OK and Done".

-3. If any students have not attended or participated in at least one session by the end of the 100% refund period, click the "Never Attended" box next to their name on the roster.
-After you have reviewed all students on the roster, click "Save Changes".
+3. If any students have not attended or participated in at least one session by the end of the 100% refund period, click the "Did Not Attend" option next to their name on the roster.
+After you have reviewed all students on the roster, click "Ok and Done".

-These directions are also displayed on the Attendance Confirmation roster immediately above the student names.

-NOTE: These grades will not be factored in your success rates.

 Instructor Withdrawal

 Instructor withdrawals can be used (provided the student is not enrolled for the third attempt) for extenuating circumstances such as deaths, illnesses, etc., whenever a student cannot physically come in to process their own withdrawal.
 Instructor withdrawals can be submitted online until the grading window for the class has closed.
 After the grading window has closed, instructor withdrawals can be changed after the window has reopened in Workday or by submission of the electronic grade change form (IRSC 123).
 The form is located under Quick Links.